 These apps were created for service members and veterans, their families, and the professionals who care for them.
 They address stress, mood management, mild traumatic brain injury, and other topics.

 Stay Quit Coach is designed to help veterans with PTSD quit smoking.
 Free. iOS.

-This page provides access to more than twenty apps, including those created specifically for veterans and their healthcare providers.
+This page provides access to dozens of apps, including those created specifically for veterans and their healthcare providers.